Bond market: History

 In ancient Sumer, temples functioned both as places of worship and as banks, under the oversight of the priests and the ruler.
 Loans were made at a customary fixed 20% interest rate; this custom was continued in Babylon, Mesopotamia and written into the Code of Hammurabi.

 The first known bond in history dates from circa 2400BC in Nippur, Mesopotamia (modern-day Iraq).
 It guaranteed the payment of grain by the principal.
 The surety bond guaranteed reimbursement if the principal failed to make payment.
-Corn was the currency of that time period.
+Corn (grain) was often the currency priced.

 In these ancient times, loans were initially made in cattle or grain from which interest could be paid from growing the herd or crop and returning a portion to the lender.
 Silver became popular as it was less perishable and allowed large values to be transported more easily, but unlike cattle or grain could not naturally produce interest.
 Taxation derived from human labor evolved as a solution to this problem.

-By the Plantagenet era, the English Crown had long-standing links with Italian financiers and merchants such as Ricciardi of Lucca in Tuscany.
+By the Plantagenet era, the English Crown had long-standing links with Italian financiers and merchants such as Riccardi of Lucca in Tuscany.
 These trade links were based on loans, similar to modern-day Bank loans; other loans were linked to the need to finance the Crusades and the city-states of Italy found themselves - uniquely - at the intersection of international trade, finance and religion.
 The loans of the time were however not yet securitized in the form of bonds.
 That innovation came from further north: Venice.

 In 12th Century Venice, the city-state's government began issuing war-bonds known as prestiti, perpetuities paying a fixed rate of 5% These were initially regarded with suspicion but the ability to buy and sell them became regarded as valuable.
-Securities of this late Medieval period were priced with techniques very similar to those used in modern-day Quantitative finance.
+Securities of this late medieval period were priced with techniques very similar to those used in modern-day Quantitative finance.
 The bond market had begun.